 2. Members

 With more than 200,000 downloads and regular updates, the Members role provides a simple UI that allows you to create, customize and assign user roles.
-This plugin also makes it possible to assign more than one role to a single user, clone existing roles to save time, or explicitly deny capabilities to specific user roles for increased security.
+This plugin also makes it possible to assign multiple roles to a single user, clone existing roles to save time, or explicitly deny capabilities to specific user roles for increased security.

 3. PublishPress Capabilities

-In addition to creating and modifying user roles, PublishPress lets you specify what each user role sees in both Classic and Gutenberg editing screens.
-You can also prevent users from accessing any admin menu link or frontend menu link based on their role.
+Besides creating and modifying user roles, PublishPress lets you specify what each user role sees in both Classic and Gutenberg editing screens.
+You can also prevent users from accessing any admin or frontend menu links based on their role.

 4. WPFront User Role Editor

 The WPFront plugin is all about easy role management on your site.
-Features of this plugin include the ability to create new roles, assign multiple roles, restore previous roles, migrate users and assign a new default role state for new users.
+Features of this plugin include the ability to create new roles, restore previous roles, migrate users, and assign a new default role state for new users.

 5. Advanced Access Manager